-Sections GB 54, YD 4(17C), YD 4B, YD 5(1BA), YD 5B and schedule 23 of the Income Tax Act 2007
+Sections BH 1(4), GB 54, YD 4(17C), YD 4B, YD 5(1BA), YD 5B and schedule 23 of the Income Tax Act 2007

-The Taxation (Neutralising Base Erosion and Profit Shifting) Act 2018 inserts a new anti-avoidance rule into the Income Tax Act for large multinationals (with over EUR €750m of consolidated global turnover) that structure to avoid having a permanent establishment (PE) in New Zealand.
+The Taxation (Neutralising Base Erosion and Profit Shifting) Act 2018 inserts a new anti-avoidance rule into the Income Tax Act for large multinationals (with over €750m of consolidated global turnover) with a structure intended to avoid having a permanent establishment (PE) in New Zealand.

-The rule deems a non-resident to have a PE in New Zealand if a related entity carries out sales-related activities for it here under an arrangement with a more than merely incidental purpose of tax avoidance (and the other requirements of the rule are met).
-This PE is deemed to exist for the purpose of any applicable double tax agreement (DTA), unless the DTA incorporates the OECD's latest PE article.1
+The rule deems a non-resident to have a PE in New Zealand if a related entity carries out salesrelated activities for it here under an arrangement with a more than merely incidental purpose of tax avoidance (and the other requirements of the rule are met).
+This PE is deemed to exist for the purpose of any applicable double tax agreement (DTA), effectively overriding the DTA's definition of a PE, unless the DTA incorporates the OECD's latest PE article.1